Password Storage Cheat Sheet¶

 - N=2^15 (32 MiB), r=8 (1024 bytes), p=3

 - N=2^14 (16 MiB), r=8 (1024 bytes), p=5

 - N=2^13 (8 MiB), r=8 (1024 bytes), p=10

 These configuration settings are equivalent in the defense they provide.
 The only difference is a trade off between CPU and RAM usage.

-The bcrypt password hashing function should be the second choice for password storage if Argon2id is not available or PBKDF2 is required to achieve FIPS-140 compliance.
+The bcrypt password hashing function should be the best choice for password storage in legacy systems or if PBKDF2 is required to achieve FIPS-140 compliance.

 The work factor should be as large as verification server performance will allow, with a minimum of 10.

 bcrypt has a maximum length input length of 72 bytes for most implementations.
 To protect against this issue, a maximum password length of 72 bytes (or less if the implementation in use has smaller limits) should be enforced when using bcrypt.

 An alternative approach is to pre-hash the user-supplied password with a fast algorithm such as SHA-256, and then to hash the resulting hash with bcrypt (i.e.,

 bcrypt(base64(hmac-sha256(data:$password, key:$pepper)), $salt, $cost)).
 This is a dangerous (but common) practice that should be avoided due to password shucking and other issues when combining bcrypt with other hash functions.